geoffcorey/geoffcorey.github.io/_posts/2015-03-15-managing-dotfiles-across-multiple-platforms.md

 ## Installing a New Account

 Installing dotfiles on a new machine is now a lot easier.
-Just make sure you have git, vcsh and mr installed then execute the following commands.
+Make sure you have git, vcsh and mr installed then execute the following commands.

 {% highlight shell %}
   $ cd ~